wtj051/BatteryGPT/README.md

-# 🚀 BatteryGPT: Generative Pre-training for Battery SOH and RUL Estimation
+# 🚀 BatteryGPT: A Generative Pre-Training Method for Battery Degradation

 ---